ashki23/sbox/README.md

 - `-u, --user`: Store a user ID.
 By default it uses `$USER` as user ID for any query that needs a user ID.
 It can be used with other options to find the information for other users.
 - `-v, --version`: Show program's version number and exit.
 - `--eff`: Show efficiency of a job.
 It requires a valid job ID as argument.
 It uses Slurm `seff` command for completed/finished jobs and Unix `top` command for a running job.
 - `--history`: Return jobs history for last day, week, month or year.
 It requires one of the day/week/month/year options as an argument.
-It uses Slurm `sacct` command and return empty output if the cluster does not use Slurm for users' account management.
+It uses Slurm `sacct` command and returns empty output if the cluster does not use Slurm for users' account management.
 - `--pending`: Return user's pending jobs by using Slurm `squeue` command.
 - `--running`: Return user's running jobs by using Slurm `squeue` command.
 - `--qos`: Show user's quality of services (QOS) and a list of available QOS in the cluster.
-It uses Slurm `sacctmgr show assoc` command and return empty output if the cluster does not use Slurm for users' account management.
+It uses Slurm `sacctmgr show assoc` command and returns empty output if the cluster does not use Slurm for users' account management.
 - `--quota`: Return user's disk quotas.
 It uses `lfs quota` command for LFS systems and Unix `df` command for NFS systems.
 It returns pooled size of the disk if the cluster does not have user/group storage accounts.
 - `--ncpu`: Show number of available cpus on the cluster using Slurm `sinfo` command.
 - `--ncgu`: Show number of available gpus on the cluster using Slurm `squeue` and `sinfo` commands.